About the CLA Charitable Trust

 The Trust is proud to offer scholarships to two students each year who are studying Rural Enterprise and Land Management at Harper Adams University.
 Each bursary is £8,000 given across the second and fourth years of study.

-In 2019, Alice Grimes and Charlotte Scott were awarded these scholarships.
-Both demonstrated great ambition and enthusiasm for their studies and future careers as Rural Land Agents.
-We are excited to have them involved in the CLA this year where they will be meeting advisors, members and attending events.
+We are excited to have all our scholars involved in the CLA this year where they will be meeting advisors, members and attending events.

 The 2019 Harper Adams Scholarship Presentation Ceremony.
 L-R, Charlotte Scott, Tahirih McLaren-Brown (Trust Administrator), Neil Mainwaring (former Trustee), Alice Grimes and Harry Storey (fourth year scholar).